 – The tax on capital gains rules varies from an NRA (183 day rule) and Foreign Trust (NDI).

-Common U.S. Sources of Income for a Foreign Non-Grantor Trust
+Common U.S. Sources of Income for a Offshore Non-Grantor Trust

 ECI (Effectively Connected Income)